Amerkumar/GIKI-Website-Responsive/README.md

 WebTeam Task to make GIKI website responsive.
-Very Naive.
 Run this Application using test.html.
 Do not use index.html.
 Its useless here.